dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR02.md

 (println (take 25 (map (fn [x] (* x x)) (range))))
 ```

-If you don’t know Lisp, then this might look a little strange.
+If you don't know Lisp, then this might look a little strange.
 So let me reformat it a bit and add some comments.

 ```c
 (println ;___________________ Print